-Avenue PC Remote Configuration
+Avenue PC and Avenue Touch Screen Remote Configuration

-The Avenue PC remote control status menu for this module is illustrated and explained below.
-For more information on using Avenue PC, refer to the Avenue PC Control Application Software manual that comes with the option.
+The Avenue PC remote control status menus for the 7465 and 9465 modules are illustrated and explained below.
+Refer to the 7465 and 9465 Parameter Table for a summary of available parameters that can be set remotely through the menus illustrated.
+For more information on using Avenue PC, refer to the Avenue PC Control Application Software data pack that came with the option.